funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 <br/><br/>
 So what we are doing here is that we are finding the maximum distance between each pair of nodes and then the nodes are sorted based on maximum distance from any other node in increasing order.
 The node which is at a maximum distance from any node should come at the end of the topological sort.<br/><br/>
 Time complexity of the `topological_sort_matrix` is `O(n^3)`.<br/><br/>
-The cycle detection technique used here can also be used to detect cycles in general as described above.<br/><br/>
+The cycle detection technique used here can also be used to detect cycles in general in the previous problem.<br/><br/>
 The above algorithm is a variant of the `Floyd-Warshall` all pairs shortest path algorithm.<br/><br/>
 As seen above, for most problems matrix operations to solve graph problems has higher time complexity as compared to graph algorithms like BFS or DFS and recursion based approaches.
-But the advantage of matrix operations is that they can be parallelized using either SIMD or CUDA.<br/><br/>
+But the advantage of matrix operations is that they can be parallelized using either SIMD or CUDA.
+For e.g. in the above toplogical sort implementation for each k, `b[i,j]` can be computed in parallel.<br/><br/>

+## Connections at degree D

+## PageRank

+## Graph Partitioning